redhat-cop/rhel-edge-automation-arch/README.md

 #### Disabling Components

-If you want to disable the deployment/management of certain components (for example, if you want to bring your own cluster that has ODF already installed), each set `disabled: true` in the chart's values file.
-For example, to disable ODF store the following file in `local/disable-odf.yaml`:
+If you want to disable the deployment/management of certain components (for example, if you want to bring your own cluster that has ODF already installed), set `disabled: true` in the chart's values file.
+For example, to disable ODF, create the following file in `local/disable-odf.yaml`:

 ```yaml
 # Dynamically Generated Charts